rackerlabs/docs-cloud-servers/dev-guide/preface.rst

 Use the links below to learn more about the Rackspace Cloud Servers service and API.

-- For general information about Cloud Images, see the :kc-article:`Cloud Servers FAQ <cloud-servers-frequently-asked-questions>` article.
+- For general information about Cloud Servers, see the :kc-article:`Cloud Servers FAQ <cloud-servers-frequently-asked-questions>` article.

-- To learn more about the Cloud Images service and the various ways you can interact with it (API, SDK, CLI, and Control Panel), see the :rax-devdocs:`Rackspace Cloud Guide to Core Infrastructure Services <user-guides/infrastructure/>`.
+- To learn more about the Cloud Servers service and the various ways you can interact with it (API, SDK, CLI, and Control Panel), see the :rax-devdocs:`Rackspace Cloud Guide to Core Infrastructure Services <user-guides/infrastructure/>`.